Alek Thomas Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

+- The pitching staff for the Mariners has a collective 9.2 K/9, the eighth-best in MLB.

-- The Mariners' 3.89 team ERA ranks eighth across all league pitching staffs.
+- The Mariners have the eighth-ranked team ERA among all league pitching staffs (3.87).

-- Mariners pitchers combine to rank 11th in baseball in home runs surrendered (115 total, 1.1 per game).
+- Mariners pitchers combine to allow 115 home runs (1.1 per game), the 10th-fewest in baseball.

-- In his last outing on Saturday against the Toronto Blue Jays, the right-hander went five innings, allowing five earned runs while surrendering eight hits.
+- His most recent appearance came on Sunday against the Toronto Blue Jays, when the right-hander went six innings, surrendering four earned runs while giving up four hits.

+- In nine games this season, the 23-year-old has an ERA of 4.91, with 11 strikeouts per nine innings.
+Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.